SabalNiroula/SabalNiroula/README.md

 - 👋 Hi, I’m @SabalNiroula
 - 👀 I’m interested in AI, machine learning and data science
 - 🌱 I’m currently learning machine learning
-- 📫 you can reach me on email(niroulaprakash1224@gmail.com)
+- 📫 You can reach me on email (niroulaprakash1224@gmail.com)

 <!---
 SabalNiroula/SabalNiroula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.